Inter-American Foundation: Executive Order issued on February 19, 2025

-The guiding principle of the Inter-American Foundation is responsiveness to the ideas of organized people who are willing to invest and risk their own resources.
-Today, the agency defines its mission as follows: to identify, support, and partner with underserved people, their enterprises, and grassroots organizations to create thriving communities.
-According to the IAF's Strategic Plan for 2023-2027, its investments in communities in Latin America and the Caribbean serve U.S. interests by expanding economic opportunities, enhancing peace and security, strengthening democratic governance and combating corruption, and unlocking private, public, and community resources for grassroots development through partnerships.

 Grant program

 The IAF funds initiatives received in response to its call for proposals from grassroots groups and the organizations that support them in Latin America and the Caribbean.
 Projects are selected for funding on the basis of merit rather than by sector.
 Successful applicants receive between US$25,000 and US$400,000.
 The average length of grant is approximately four years.
 IAF grantees are required to contribute in cash or in kind resources toward the success of their projects and are encouraged to mobilize resources to continue their impact after their IAF funding has ended.
 The IAF does not accept proposals presented or directed by individuals, government entities, for-profit organizations, or organizations outside the country in which the project is located.
 The IAF also does not fund proposals for purely religious activities, research activities exclusively, only construction and equipment, charity or welfare projects of any kind, or projects associated with political parties or partisan movements.

 The IAF looks for the following in a project it funds: